A Mayfair flat is an emerging market asset

 MOSCOW With more investment bankers losing their jobs every day, high-end London property is not the most obvious investment, but if you are backing commodities and emerging market growth, a flat in a swanky part of the city might not be such a bad bet.

-"Mayfair real estate is an emerging market asset class," said Renaissance Capital deputy chief executive Andrew Cornthwaite, who got the idea from an investor deciding what to do with $1 billion (633 million pounds) made selling emerging market assets.
+"Mayfair real estate is an emerging market asset class," said Renaissance Capital deputy chief executive Andrew Cornthwaite, who got the idea from an investor deciding what to do with $1 billion made selling emerging market assets.

 "I asked him what he was buying now," Cornthwaite told the Reuters Russia Investment Summit.
 "He said: 'I am buying coal in Mozambique, I am buying oil in Kurdistan, and I am buying buildings in Mayfair'."